mmesiti/git-collaborative/content/concepts.md

 - {term}`repository`: A copy of the project, contains all data and history (commits, branches, tags).
 - {term}`commit`: Snapshot of the project, gets a unique identifier (e.g. `c7f0e8bfc718be04525847fc7ac237f470add76e`).
-  Usually you can use only the first 4 characters and you're fine.
+  Usually you can use be lazy and use only the first 4 characters.

 - {term}`branch`: Independent development line.
 The main development line is often called `main`.
 - {term}`tag`: A pointer to one commit, to be able to refer to it later.
   Like a "commemorative plaque"
   that you attach to a particular commit (e.g. `phd-printed` or `paper-submitted`).
+- {term}`forge`: A web-based collaborative software platform for both developing and sharing code (e.g., github.com, gitlab.com, gitlab.kit.edu, bitbucket.org, codeberg.org)
-- {term}`cloning <clone>`: Copying the whole repository to your laptop - the first time.
+- {term}`cloning <clone>`: Copying the whole repository - the first time, e.g. downloading it on your computer.
 It is not necessary to download each file one by one.
-- {term}`forking <fork>`: Taking a copy of a repository (which is typically not yours) - your copy (fork) stays on the forge and you can make changes to your copy.
+- {term}`forking <fork>`: Cloning a repository (which is typically not yours) on a forge - your copy (fork) stays on the forge and you can make changes to your copy.

 ## Cloning a repository

-In order to make a complete copy a whole repository, the `git clone` command can be used.
-When cloning, all the files, of all or selected branches, of a repository are copied in one operation.
+In order to make a copy a repository (a **clone**), the `git clone` command can be used.
 Cloning of a repository is of relevance in a few different situations:
-* Working on your own, cloning is the operation that you can use to create multiple instances of a repository on, for instance, a personal computer, a server, and a supercomputer.
+* Working on your own, cloning is the way to copy a repository on, e.g., a personal computer, a server, and a supercomputer.
-* The parent repository could be a repository that you or your colleague own.
+* The original repository could be a repository that you or your colleague own.
   A common use case for cloning is when working together within a smaller team where everyone has read and write access to the same git repository.
 * Alternatively, cloning can be made from a public repository of a code that you would like to use.
   Perhaps you have no intention to work on the code, but would like to stay in tune with the latest developments, also in-between releases of new versions of the code.
+* Your work is not visible to others, because it is on your computer.

 ```{figure} img/overview/clone.png
 :alt: Cloning